The effect of flow on Hadronic Spectra in an Excluded-Volume Model: Results and Discussions

 \section{Results and Discussions}

-We have used freeze-out temperature and baryon chemical potential as determined by fitting the particle ratios as described in I [5].
-Then we use suitable parametrizations for $T$ and $\mu_B$ in terms of center-of-mass energies.
-We have used hard-core radius $r=0.8\;fm$ for all types of baryons.
-We have considered all the particles and the resonances upto mass of $2\;GeV/c^2$ in our calculation.
+We have used freeze-out temperature and baryon chemical potential determined by fitting the particle ratios as described in Ref. \cite{Tiwari:2012}.
+Then we use a suitable parametrization for $T$ and $\mu_B$ in terms of center-of-mass energies.
+We have used equal hard-core radius $r'=0.8\;fm$ for all types of baryons.
+We have considered all the particles and the resonances in the HG upto mass of $2\;GeV/c^2$ in our calculation.
 We have used resonances having well defined masses, widths etc. and branching ratios for sequential decays are also suitably incorporated.

-Although the emission of hadrons from a statistical thermal model essentially invokes the idea of equilibration, it does not reveal any information regarding the existence of a QGP phase before hadronization.
-However, if the constituents of the fireball have gone through a mixed phase, volume $V$ of the fireball at freeze-out is expected to be much larger than what we expect from a system if it remains throughout in the hadronic phase only.
+Although the emission of hadrons from a statistical thermal model essentially invokes the idea of chemical equilibrium, it cannot reveal any information regarding the existence of a QGP phase before hadronization.
+However, if the constituents of the fireball have gone through a mixed phase, volume $V$ of the fireball at freeze-out is expected to be much larger than what we expect from a system if it remains in the hadronic phase only.
 In Fig. 1, we have shown $V$ and $dV/dy$ as obtained in our excluded-volume model and their variations with the center-of-mass energy.
-For this purpose, we have used the data for total multiplicities of $\pi^+$, $K^+$, $K^-$ and after dividing with their corresponding number densities obtained in our model, we get $V$ for $\pi^+$, $K^+$, and $K^-$, respectively.
-Similarly for deducing $dV/dy$, we use the data for $dN/dy$ and divide by the corresponding number density.
-We have compared predictions of our model with the experimental data obtained from the pion interferometry (HBT) [38] which in fact reveal thermal (kinetic) freeze-out volume.
+For this purpose, we have used the data for total multiplicities of $\pi^+$, $K^+$, $K^-$ and after dividing with corresponding number densities obtained in our model, we can get $V$ for $\pi^+$, $K^+$, and $K^-$, respectively.
+Similarly for deducing $dV/dy$, we use the data for $dN/dy$ and divide respectively by the corresponding number density as calculated in our model.
+We have compared predictions from our model with the data obtained from the pion interferometry (HBT) \cite{Adamova:2003} which in fact reveals thermal (kinetic) freeze-out volumes.
 Our results support the finding that the decoupling of strange mesons from the fireball takes place earlier than the $\pi$-mesons.
-Moreover, a flat minimum occurs in the curves around energy $\approx8\;GeV$, then the volume rapidly increases.
-At RHIC energy, the volume of the fireball is around $12000\;{fm}^3$ which is much larger than the volume of gold nucleus used in the collisions.
+Moreover, a flat minimum occurs in the curves around the center-of-mass energy $\approx8\;GeV$ and this feature is well supported by HBT data.
+For comparison, we show the total freeze-out volume for $\pi^+$ calculated in our model using Boltzmann's statistics.
+We see that there is a significant difference between the results arising from quantum statistics and Boltzmann's statistics.
+We also show the total freeze-out volume for $\pi^+$ in Ideal HG (IHG) model calculation by dash-dotted line $D$.
+We clearly notice a remarkable difference between the results of our excluded-volume model and that of IHG model also.